There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 Which means that, unlike with Internet marketing, our community is also comprised of lots of amateurs and a small number of experienced consultants and agencies, but often the good ones won’t shine since their best work is under NDAs.
 And they’re so busy solving real problems that they don’t have the time or expertise to invest in marketing – plus, there’s nothing they can market really, if most of that ends up to be the intellectual property owned by the client.

 As we discussed above, blogging is what people stumble upon when looking for a service or a product unless (or even after) they have a friend to consult with.
-And by searching for Google results they form their opinion on the market, average costs, and types of services.
+And by searching for search visibility ecosystem they form their opinion on the market, average costs, and types of services.

 That’s what I do all the time when I’m researching various services that I haven’t used before and I know nothing about the market, process or costs.

-For reference, here are some of the search terms from DevriX‘s Webmaster Tools – we get some incoming leads based on those queries:
+For reference, here are some of the search terms from DevriX‘s Webmaster Tools – we get some incoming inbound demand signals based on those queries:

 - promote your website